-For those from high-risk areas where conditions do not improve or worsen, displacement may become indefinite.
-Too often, temporary displacement is an initial trigger for the delivery of aid but is not followed by a continuity of support and compensation for climate-driven loss and damage to territory (Case study, Sri Lanka and Kenya, 2024).
-Financing of loss of land must, therefore, be able to tackle the short-term humanitarian needs of affected communities by finding suitable lands for temporary shelters but also long-term needs relating to permanent relocation (see below section; IDMC, 2017; Oxfam, 2023).
-One thousand climate-displaced Indigenous Ilchamus people from Baringo County in Kenya, for example, have been residing in an initially temporary internally displaced persons camp with limited long-term access to humanitarian services and protection programming, including in terms of shelter and livelihoods (Case study, Kenya, 2024).
-Similarly, half of all households in Nabavatu village in Fiji were living in temporary tent shelters for years after most community structures were identified as being in the 'red zone' after flood inundation risk assessments (Case study, Fiji, 2024).
+For those from high-risk areas where conditions worsen or do not improve, displacement may become indefinite.
+Too often, temporary displacement is an initial trigger for the delivery of aid, but is not followed by a continuity of support for climate-driven loss and damage to territory (Climate Refugees, 2023; Oxfam, 2023a).
+One thousand climate-displaced Indigenous Ilchamus people from Baringo County in Kenya, for example, have been residing in an initially-temporary internally displaced persons camp with limited long-term access to humanitarian services and protection programming, including in terms of shelter and livelihoods (Climate Refugees, 2023).
+Similarly, half of all households in Nabavatu village in Fiji were living in temporary tent shelters for years after most community structures were identified as being in the 'red zone' by flood inundation risk assessments (Government of Fiji, 2023; UUSC, 2024).
+Financing of loss of land must, therefore, be able to tackle the short-term humanitarian needs of affected communities by finding suitable lands for temporary shelters, but also address the long-term needs relating to permanent relocation (see below section; IDMC, 2017; Oxfam, 2023b).